 x86_64 :These flags boot your computer into 32-bit mode (i386) and 64-bit (x86-64), the default for 10.6+ This mode may help with compatibility on some older computers.

 The following boot flags should only be used in the Clover bootloader.
 They are fairly advanced.

-- LogEveryBoot=Yes/No : This command will save Clover’s logs every time the machine boots.
+- LogEveryBoot=Yes/No : This command will save Clover’s logs every time the computer boots.
 I recommend you just leave this on so you’ll have some point of reference if something breaks.